Natural Tick Repellent Spray: The Protocol That Works For Me

 • I wash and dry any skin areas that will be exposed

-• I dress in my outdoor clothing
+• I dress in my outdoor long sleeve clothing and spray the natural repellent on my clothing and shoes

 After coming inside